passdan/BioinformaticiansToolbox/Metagenomics_overview.md

 Here we use the extract_kraken_reads from KrakenTools.

-Note: taxID 2759 relates to eukaryotes, and --include-children means every taxID in that umbrella.
+Note: --include-children means every taxID in that umbrella.
+- taxID 2759 relates to Eukaryotes
+- taxID 2157 relates to Archaea

 **Time:**
 - 1% data: 3 minutes